shaharil85/05a_myzoom_peerjs_PlayMuted/README.md

         ....
     }

-4. Install the socket io by \n: npm install ngx-socket-io --save
+4. Install the socket io by:
+   npm install ngx-socket-io --save

 5. In app/polyfills.ts, at the end to add one more line: